Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Experiments

 \section{Experiments}

 To demonstrate the capability of EV3, we evaluate it on a knowledge distillation task for image classification on CIFAR-100~\citep{krizhevsky2009learning}.
 The teacher model is ViT-B/16~\citep{dosovitskiy2020image} and the students are ResNet models with different numbers of layers (ResNet-8/14/26/50).
 In terms of sizes, the teacher model has 86M parameters, and the student models vary from 0.08M to 0.77M parameters.
 The teacher model is pre-trained on ImageNet~\citep{deng2009imagenet} and fine-tuned on CIFAR-100.
-All experiments are single-trial with a default random seed.